appliedsec/Powerglove-DNS/README.md

                         the SQL Alchemy-compatible connection string to Power DNS.
 Required in either the configuration file or on the commandline
+  --set CONFIG_KEY CONFIG_VALUE
+                        if provided, save a key-value pair to the configuration file, where it will be used if the command line doesn't set it.
+Possible keys are: pdns_connect_string
   --cname CNAME_FQDN A_Record_FQDN
-                        if provided, create a CNAME alias from the providedcname fully-qualified-domain-name to the
+                        if provided, create a CNAME alias from the provided cname fully-qualified-domain-name to the provided A
-                        providedA record fully-qualified domain name.
-No new hostnames will be added --is_present FQDN     returns boolean True (return code 1) if a provided fully-qualified domain name is present in the DNS A records, boolean False (0 return code) otherwise
+                        record fully-qualified domain name.
+  --is_present FQDN     returns boolean True (return code 1) if a provided
+                        fully-qualified domain name is present in the DNS A records, boolean False (0 return code) otherwise